tomtomjhj/vscoq.nvim/README.md

 |`lsp.trace.server` | `"off" \| "messages" \| "verbose"` |  `"off"`                           | Toggles the tracing of communications between the server and client                                                            |

 NOTE: On `vscoq` key `"vscoq.path"`, `"vscoq.args"`,
-and `"vscoq.trace.server"` should be configured in the `lsp` table below.
+and `"vscoq.trace.server"` should be configured in the `lsp` table.

 ### Memory management (since >= vscoq 2.1.7)